lmascare/utils/tips/tips_mysql.md

  * select count(*) from tablename;

 ## Backup and Recovery
+ * By default the MySQL datafiles are in /var/lib/mysql
  * Use the 'mysqldump' utility to do the backups
    **D=`date +'%m%%d%Y_%H%M%S** # Sets D=ddmmyyyy_hrminsec
    **mysqldump --databases -u lifecyle -p lifecycle > mysql_backup_${D}.sql** # This will dump the entire DB.